Aggregation of financial markets: Abstract

 \section{Abstract}

 We present a formal framework for the aggregation of financial markets mediated by arbitrage.
 Our main tool is to characterize markets via utility functions and to employ a one-to-one correspondence to limit order book states.
-Inspired by the theory of thermodynamics we argue that the arbitrage-mediated aggregation mechanism gives rise to a \emph{market-dynamical entropy}, which quantifies the loss of liquidity caused by aggregation.
+Inspired by the theory of thermodynamics, we argue that the arbitrage-mediated aggregation mechanism gives rise to a \emph{market-dynamical entropy}, which quantifies the loss of liquidity caused by aggregation.
+As a concrete guiding example, we illustrate our general approach with the Uniswap v2 automated market maker protocol used in decentralized cryptocurrency exchanges, which we characterize as a so-called \emph{ideal market}.
+We derive its equivalent limit order book representation and explicitly compute the arbitrage-mediated aggregation of two liquidity pools of the same asset pair with different marginal prices.
 We also discuss future directions of research in this emerging theory of market dynamics.

 \jelclass{C02, D53}

 \subjclass[2020]{91G15, 91B50}